hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/04_for_lab1.md

 """
 Exercise 4:

-Write a while loop that prints every even number from 0 to 100.
+Write a for loop that prints every even number from 0 to 100.
 """

 # write exercise 4 here.